xdevguild/nextjs-dapp-template/README.md

 }
 ```

 You can then process the data.
 For example `data.firstValue.valueOf()` or `data.firstValue.toString()` if applicable.
-The returned type can be further processed using erdjs.
+The returned type can be further processed using sdk-core.

 #### useLoggingIn()